-(which can compromise the central nervous system); and nervous system changes associated with aging
+- Toxic conditions (e.g. lead poisoning); infections disease, usually viral (which can compromise the central nervous system); and nervous system changes associated with ageing.

 A dog’s behaviour can be influenced by disease (e.g. brain or thyroid) or toxins, so your veterinarian will first do tests.
-If fear, anxiety or phobia is suspected, behavioural techniques can be recommended or medication prescribed.
+If fear, anxiety or phobia is suspected, behavioural techniques can be recommended or prescribed medication.
 The choice will depend on the individual dog, its fear trigger and the owner.

 CALMING AN ANXIOUS DOG